saru2020/ClipsExtractor/README.md

 - **Backend**: Python FastAPI application
 - **Media Processing**: FFmpeg, OpenAI Whisper for transcription, and GPT-4 for topic extraction
 - **Storage**: AWS S3 for media storage
+- **Chrome Extension**: Integrates with YouTube to extract and play clips based on selected content

 ## Setup Instructions